-Our Kids in Gardens education program brings elementary school students (and their teachers) out of classrooms and into schools which have garden spaces but limited resources.
-Five days a month, using a science-based garden curriculum, our CGT educator, along with a Master Naturalist, provide hands-on classes which let kids:
+Our Kids in Gardens education program brings elementary school students and their teachers out of their classrooms and into our gardens.
+These schools have garden spaces but limited resources.
+Using a science-based garden curriculum, our CGT educator and Master Naturalists provide hands-on classes which let kids:

 Learn where food comes from